brikis98/yevgeniy-brikman-homepage/_posts/2012-03-18-seven-languages-in-seven-weeks-scala.md

 After using Java for years, I was curious to try out Scala, which has often been described as the next step in the evolution of Java.
-Scala's feature list is impressive: object oriented, functional, type inferencing, traits/mixins, currying, pattern matching, concise syntax, interoperability with Java code, an active community, and so on.
+Scala's feature list is impressive: object-oriented, functional, type inferencing, traits/mixins, currying, pattern matching, concise syntax, interoperability with Java code, an active community, and so on.
 My previous experiences with Scala had been very shallow/short, so I was excited to take a slightly deeper dive.